 Keith Sjögren’s commitment to Carleton University — and to the MPNL program in particular — has been extraordinary.
-He began his studies in political science at Carleton nearly 55 years ago, and has been the Chair of the Advisory Council to the MPNL and DPNL programs for the past 10 years.
+He began his studies in political science at Carleton nearly 55 years ago, and has been the Chair of the Advisory Council to the MPNL and DPNL programs for more than 10 years.

-“I was involved with the program before it was a program,” says Sjögren, who recently retired as Managing Director at Investor Economics, a leading provider of financial-services research.
-“I was a big enthusiast of the MPNL program from the start, and helped pull together groups of philanthropists when Dr. Susan Phillips conceived of the program more than 10 years ago.”
+“I was involved with the program before it was a program,” says Sjögren, who retired as Managing Director at Investor Economics, a leading provider of financial-services research.
+“I was a big enthusiast of the MPNL program from the start, and helped pull together groups of philanthropists when Dr. Susan Phillips conceived of the program.”

 “I’m a firm believer that if you’re passionate about a cause, you should support the cause,” he says.